Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Background

-The \emph{reverse} process aims to reconstruct $\x_0$ from $\x_T$ by iteratively denoising it.
-Extending the stochastic DDPM formulation \cite{ho2020denoising}, the authors of \cite{song2020denoising} introduced DDIM, a deterministic inference framework that enables accelerated sampling.
-As a result, the inference trajectory is defined by:
+The \emph{reverse} process aims to reconstruct $\x_0$ from $\x_T$ by iteratively denoising.
+Extending the stochastic DDPM formulation \cite{ho2020denoising}, DDIM \cite{song2020denoising} relaxes the Markovian assumption to enable deterministic and accelerated sampling.
+As a result, the reverse trajectory is defined by: